Albatrauz/supple-css/lib/utility/colspan/README.md

 ## Features

-* Easy & flexible colspans in your objects & components
+* Easy & flexible colspans in your compositions & blocks
-* Works nicely with `objects.layout` and `objects.mesh`
+* Works nicely with `composition.layout` and `composition.mesh`

 ## Use